The Wordpress Gutenberg editor

 If you don't want to make money, do you want to just write?

-If you want to just write, there are only two options I'd recommend.
+If you want to just write, there is only one options I’d recommend.

 Ghost is a blogging platform that's geared towards writers.
 I've written before about why I love Ghost, but the basic answer is that Ghost just gets out of the way and lets you write.
 It has a writing interface that's similar to Medium's (but better, and richer), and all the information is stored for you in your own database.